openshift/osde2e/docs/Addons.md

 *   Assume it is executing in a pod within an OpenShift cluster.
 *   Assume the pod will inherit `cluster-admin` rights.
 *	  Block until your addon is ready to be tested (we will launch your container after requesting installation of the addon, but we can't control when the addon is finished installing).
 *   Output a valid `junit.xml` file to the `/test-run-results` directory before the container exits.
 *   Output metadata to `addon-metadata.json` in the `/test-run-results` directory.

 The [Prow Operator Test] is a good example of a [Basic operator test].
 It verifies that the Prow operator and all the necessary CRDs are installed in the cluster.

+# **Onboarding to OSDE2E**

+Add-on developers should first onboard to OSD as described in the [OSD documentation] above.
+In order to debug Test Harnesses, we recommend running OSDE2E in a local environment as detailed in: [Running from source](https://github.com/openshift/osde2e#running-from-source)

+A common worflow is to create a cluster, install the addon, and then run the test harness through OSDE2E:

 ## **Test Environments**